 1. Breathe more deeply

 When we feel as though we're in danger, our body prepares itself for confrontation or avoidance through "fight or flight", also known as the stress response.
-This was particularly helpful back in our hunter-gatherer days when we suddenly crossed paths with large, angry bears and needed our adrenaline to kick in and save us.
-But today, the stress response is constantly provoked by less momentous, daily events such as money troubles, traffic jams or dealing with clients.
+This was particularly helpful back in our hunter-gatherer days when we suddenly crossed paths with giant, angry bears and needed our adrenaline to kick in and save us.
+But today, the stress response is always provoked by less momentous, daily events such as money troubles, traffic jams, or dealing with clients.
 And too much of it can build up and lead to serious health problems.

 Breath focus is a common feature of many of these techniques that evoke the relaxation response.
 The first step is to learn to breathe deeply.
 So whenever you're feeling super anxious, sit back and take a deep breath.
 Breathe in slowly for five seconds, then out for six.
 This simple act will change the chemistry in your brain, encouraging you to feel more relaxed.